bookfx/bookfx/README.md

 - helps to better structure a describing of workbook;
 - takes the pain out of the calculating sizes and addresses of ranges;
 - saves you the trouble of using imperative API came from the world of VBA macros;
-- unlocks the door to the functional programming.
+- opens up opportunities of the functional programming.

 In addition, BookFx supports prototyping.
 That means that you can use parts of xlsx files as components.
 Slots are supported too.